 GLOBK ("Global Kalman filter") is a Kalman filter whose primary purpose is to combine various geodetic solutions such as GPS, VLBI, and SLR experiments.
 It accepts as data, or "quasi-observations", the estimates and covariance matricies for station coordinates, Earth orientation parameters, orbital parameters, and source positions generated from the analysis of the primary observations.
 The input solutions are generally performed with loose a priori uncertainties assigned to all global parameters, so that constraints can be uniformly applied in the combined solution.

-The most recent full workshops, for which the presentations are available under Documentation, were at UNAVCO in Boulder, Colorado, in June 2017.
+The most recent full workshops, for which the presentations are available under Documentation, were hosted virtually by UNAVCO in July 2022.